GetStream/awesome-saas-services/README.md

 [Plaid](https://plaid.com) - Develop the future of financial services.
 Plaid enables applications to connect with users’ bank accounts.

 [GitHub](https://github.com) - How people build software.
 Millions of developers use GitHub to build personal projects, support their businesses, and work together on open source technologies.

+[Postman](https://getpostman.com) - A powerful GUI platform to make your API development faster & easier, from building API requests through testing, documentation and sharing.

 ## Sales